Note: The Paycheck Protection Program closed August 8, 2020.

 The interest rate has been set at 1 percent.
 That number may rise but the interest rate has been capped at 4 percent.

-Loan payments are deferred for six months and have a maturity of two years.
-In other words, the first payment is due after six months of the loan origination date and the full loan is due after two years.
+Loan payments are deferred for six months and have a maturity of five years.
+In other words, the first payment is due after six months of the loan origination date and the full loan is due after five years.

 The amount of loan forgiveness includes payroll costs for employees below $100,000 in annual income.